tk421bsod/maximilian/HOSTING.md

 Try updating your Python.
 If you built Python from source, you may need to install additional dependencies and recompile.

 `One or more Git commands failed.
+The updater cannot continue.` or
+`A Git command failed.
+This setup task cannot continue.` or
+`A Git command failed.
+Setup cannot continue.`

-The updater cannot continue.` Carefully read the output above the error message to figure out what to do next.
+Carefully read the output above the error message to figure out what to do next.
-The updater can't automatically determine the issue because Git doesn't provide enough info.
+The issue can't be determined automatically because Git doesn't provide enough info.
 Here are some common issues to be aware of.

 Seeing something about "dubious ownership"?
 You may have run Maximilian as root or cloned the repository as root.
-Using Maximilian through a process manager?
-Run with --no-update.
+Starting Maximilian automatically (e.g with systemd)?
+Run it with --no-update.
 Something like `git config --system --add safe.directory \"/path/to/maximilian\"` can fix this, but be aware of the security implications.
 This will allow any user on your system to modify the repository (and even push to a remote!)